ccdc-opensource/on-site-webcsd/README.md

 ### Restart the message queue

-With 4.3.0 rabbitmq needs to be rerun.
+With 4.3.0 and 4.3.1 rabbitmq needs to be rerun.
 If you are installing manually please run the following:

 ```sh
 # Replace `INSTALLDIR` by your WebCSD installation directory